mikevercoelen/colonize/README.md

 ## Usage

-We're gonna demonstrate the usage by the demo setup which exists in the `test` folder, so check that out for a full example.
+We're gonna demonstrate the usage by the demo setup which exists in the [`test`](https://github.com/mikevercoelen/colonize/tree/master/test) folder, so check that out for a full example.

-* Create a folder called `seeding` (feel free to use a different name) in your test folder
+* Create your `seeding` folder, for example: `./test/seeding`
 * Create your first seeding file in the folder, let's say organisation.
-So we now have `test/seeding/organisation.js`

 `test/seeding/organisation.js`
 ```js